 About Airex Rubber

-Airex Rubber Products Corporation was incorporated in 1943 on the shores of The Connecticut River In Portland, CT, with James O. Hetrick, Sr. as owner and president.
+Airex Rubber Products Corporation was incorporated in 1943 on the shores of The Connecticut River In Portland, CT.
 Its main customer at the time was The Piper Cub Corporation, which bought shock cord and shock rings from Airex to be used in landing gear on its small prop airplanes.
 (Shock cord and shock rings are similar to what are known as “bungee cords” today: bunches of small rubber strands with outer coatings of braided thread.)

-Today, Airex Rubber Products is a third-generation family business and a full service design and manufacturing facility servicing customers around the globe in a myriad of different fields, including aerospace, solenoid valve, oil exploration, and orthopedic implants, with an expertise in design work, rubber-to-metal bonding, and precision molding of rubber parts.
+Airex Rubber Products is a full service design and manufacturing facility servicing customers around the globe in a myriad of different fields, including Aircraft, Aerospace, Helicopter, Military & Defense, Medical Orthopedic Implants, Oil Exploration, Rubber Masking, Repair and Overhaul (MRO), Solenoid and Control, Commercial, Pump and valve industries with an expertise in design work, rubber-to-metal bonding, and precision molding of rubber parts.

 - ITAR Registration